 Arugula Lentil Salad Recipe

-Chewy lentils, crunchy and salty toasted pine nuts, sweet oven roasted tomatoes, creamy avocado, and arugula topped with a tangy lemon tahini dressing.
+This protein packed vegan salad is packed with delicious flavors and textures!
+Chewy lentils, crunchy toasted pine nuts, sweet oven roasted tomatoes, creamy avocado, and peppery arugula topped with a tangy lemon tahini dressing.

 - 6 cups Arugula baby, washed (4 oz)